Charity Clothes Collection

 “Established in 2003, Byronswell Ltd is a textile recycling company based in Southampton, Hampshire.
 Our operation is simple: we specialise in textile banks and house to house bag distribution and collection nationwide.
 The bags of donated textiles and other items are collected, weighed and then transported for onward sale in Eastern European second-hand shops, as well as other worldwide markets including Africa and Pakistan where recycled goods are much needed.
 We then donate part of this money generated to Samuel’s Charity.
 Our mission is to raise significant funds for Samuel’s Charity and help raise the national profile of the valuable work they do.

-For every tonne sold from door to door collections, we will donate £75 to Samuel's Charity, and from our charity textile banks we will donate £120 per tonne.
+For every tonne sold from door to door clothing and textiles collections, we will donate £75 to Samuel's Charity, and from our charity textile banks we will donate £120 per tonne.
 Since 2008 we have raised a total of £253687.37 for children's charities Dreams Come True and Round Table Children's Wish, helping them to grant wishes for seriously ill children and young people all over the UK."

 Click here to go to their website for more information.